Skip to main content

 #

-Most QKD systems today operate in two dimensions (using qubits), like the polarization of light.
+Most QKD systems today operate in two dimensions (using qubits), most often implements with the polarization of light.
 High-dimensional (HD) QKD is attractive because it allows us to send more than one bit of information per photon and provides better tolerance against noise and eavesdropping.

-However, the “go-to” high-dimensional protocols require states that are superpositions of all possible values in a given dimension $d$.
-As $d$ increases, the experimental setup becomes exponentially more complex and prone to errors.
+However, the “go-to” HD protocols require states that are superpositions of all possible values in a given dimension \(d\).
+As \(d\) increases, the experimental setup to measure these superposition states becomes exponentially more complex and prone to errors.
 This technical hurdle is the primary reason most commercial systems still stick to simple two-dimensional protocols.

 Our Solution: Fourier-Qubits